-Q: For the Alberta Graduate Citizenship Award, how do I submit my reference letters?
+Q: For the GSA Graduate Citizenship Award, how do I submit my reference letters?

 A: For this Award, it is required that the reference letters be submitted by the applicant along with the application package.
 References sent directly to the awards chairs will not be accepted.

 A: No. The payments are considered scholarships/fellowships and are thus not taxable.